kentakayama/libcsuit/README.md

 - Encoding: Encode a (signed) SUIT Manifest (see [examples/encode](https://github.com/kentakayama/libcsuit/tree/master/examples/encode))

 See [SUPPORTED.md](./SUPPORTED.md) for each supported fundamental functions.

+For encoding and signing SUIT Manifests, try [suit-manifest-generator](https://github.com/kentakayama/suit-manifest-generator) which is much kind to human being.

 Tested SUIT Manifests are found in [testfiles/README.md](./testfiles/README.md)